 In the event that the ball is kicked over the sideline by a defending player a pass-in is awarded to the attacking team.
 If an attacking player kicks the ball over the sideline, the kick in is awarded to the defending team.
 A pass-in is taken by placing the ball on the sideline at the place where the ball was kicked out.
 A goal cannot be scored directly from a pass-in.
 Players must be 5 metres away from the ball when corners and side kick ins are taken.

 The player taking the pass-in must kick it to another player before he/she can touch the ball again.
 If he/she touches the ball again before another player, the referee will blow their whistle and instruct the player that another player must touch the ball after they have kicked it, before he/she can touch it again.
 If this rule is broken again, an indirect kick shall be awarded to the opposing team to be taken from where the infringement occurred.

 Goals can be scored from anywhere on the field.
 A shot at goal cannot be taken at the kick off or kick-in, without another player touching it first.

 A draw will be awarded in any regular game and both teams will receive 2 points each.

 All players must play at least two regular games to be eligible for finals matches.
 If a team uses a player who is not eligible to play in the finals there will be an automatic forfeit and disqualification will be recorded to the offending team.

 All finals matches must have a winning outcome for one team.
-Draws will result in overtime of 5mins.
-If the game is still a draw the team with overall points for the season wins the match.
+Draws will result in the team with overall points for the season winning the match.